pippinbarr/cart253-2018/modules/core-conditionals/core-conditionals.md

 - Now we can make __decisions__ in our code based on __context__
 - This is a huge step because it means our programs can __behave differently__ based on what happens
-- But be aware that this is a double-edged (+10) sword... can you think of a danger?
+- But be aware that this is a double-edged (+10) sword...
 --

-- Exactly.
-It can be very tempting to think of programming as
+- It can be very tempting to think of programming as

 _if this then that otherwise that but if this then that other thing unless this in which case that and then that..._